Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data

 Table \ref{tab:simpdf} compares the estimates $\hat{\bm \rho}_c$ and $\hat{\bm \rho}_s$ to the ``ground truth'' $\bm \rho$ based on different selections of the two groups; for Groups 1 and 2 we use $r=2$, for Groups 1 and 3 we use $r=3$, and for Groups 2 and 3 we use $r=4$.
 For Groups 1 and 2, two FPCs explain over 98$\%$ of the total variation while for Group 3, three FPCs explain over $93\%$ of the total variation.
 It is evident that differences between $\bm \rho$ and $\hat{\bm \rho}_c$ or $\hat{\bm \rho}_s$ are very small for all scenarios.
-This indicates that our recovery of the canonical correlations is very accurate, and both options (i) and (ii) for estimating the FPC coefficient matrices work well.
-We remark that it is not surprising that the differences between $\bm \rho$ and $\bm \rho_c$ are larger than the differences between $\bm \rho$ and $\bm \rho_s$ since we constructed PDFs for each group using their individual truncated eigenbases (in separate tangent spaces).
+Table \ref{tab:simpdf2} further compares the estimates $\hat{\bm C}_c \hat{\bm W}_c$ and $\hat{\bm C}_s \hat{\bm W}_s$ of the canonical variates in each group to the ``ground truth'' $\bm C \bm W$ based on different selections of the two groups as in Table \ref{tab:simpdf}.
+The comparison is made using the standard Euclidean norm after centering.
+Again, it is evident that differences between $\bm C \bm W$ and $\hat{\bm C}_c \hat{\bm W}_c$ or $\hat{\bm C}_s \hat{\bm W}_s$ are very small in all cases.
+These results indicate that the recovery of the canonical correlations and canonical variates is very accurate, and both options (i) and (ii) for estimating the FPC coefficient matrices work well.
+We remark that it is not surprising that the differences between $\bm \rho$ and $\hat{\bm \rho}_c$ ($\bm C \bm W$ and $\hat{\bm C}_c \hat{\bm W}_c$) are larger than the differences between $\bm \rho$ and $\hat{\bm \rho}_s$ ($\bm C \bm W$ and $\hat{\bm C}_s \hat{\bm W}_s$), since we constructed PDFs for each group using their individual truncated eigenbases (in separate tangent spaces).